onnx/onnx/docs/docsgen/source/onnx_python/index.rst

 This section gathers many functions or classes from `onnx <https://onnx.ai/>`_ used when generated ONNX files from machine learned models.
-Most of the examples are executed during the generation of the documenation with this version of *onnx*.
+Most of the examples are executed during the generation of the documentation with this version of *onnx*.

 .. autofunction:: onnx.defs.onnx_opset_version